 Claiming to be customer-centric without listening to the voice of customer can do more harm to your brand than good.
 Engaging them throughout their journey with your brand and understanding their experience, with as much detail as you can, helps you design a better customer experience strategy.
 A good customer engagement strategy involves:

-• Every member within the organization to be just as thrilled about customer engagement as the customer-facing staff.
+• Regular customer feedback requests• Feedback requests across multiple channels to make it more inclusive• A consistent customer journey across all these channels• Every member within the organization to be just as thrilled about customer engagement as the customer-facing staff.

 This is the other extreme of the previous mistake.
 While it is no longer beneficial to ignore the voice of the customer, it is equally inappropriate to irritate customers with constant requests for feedback.
 Set a certain frequency for your feedback surveys and stick with it religiously to avoid survey fatigue.
 Unless you are coming up with a new collection, or a sale or something out of the ordinary do not break this frequency and throttle any more surveys than required.
 This is a classic mistake that many brands make which can easily be avoided.

 The other important thing to bear in mind in the omni-channel world we live in, is that you cannot pop the same survey to a customer across all channels of interaction!
 Multiple channels are useful because you get to target different demographics on different channels.
 If you abuse this boon and send out survey requests on all channels to customers, it is a sure shot way to earn their wrath.

 This is absolutely criminal given how easy it is to adopt a Customer Experience Management Software that will do all the analysis for you and give you insights into your customers and their needs.
 Collecting feedback is only the Step 1 of the circle of Customer experience.
 You need to close the feedback loop to make this practice fruitful.